sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 _Same same but different._
 Because split packages are not allowed in the world of the `module-path`.

-## 🔥`module-info.[java|test]`🔥
+## 🔥 `module-info.[java|test]`

 At least three ways exist that lift the strict module boundaries for testing.

 ### Resort to the classpath

 Delete all `module-info.java` files, or exclude them from compilation, and your tests ignore all boundaries implied by the Java module system.
-Use internal implementation details of the Java runtime, 3rd-party libraries including test framework and of course, use the internal types from your _main_ source set.
+Use internal implementation details of the Java runtime, 3rd-party libraries including test frameworks and of course, use the internal types from your _main_ source set.
 The last part was the intended goal -- achieved, yes, but paid a very high price.

 Let's explore two other ways that keep boundaries of the Java module system intact.

-### White box modular testing with `module-info.java`
+### In-module testing with `module-info.java`

-The foundation tool `javac` version 9+ and `maven-compiler-plugin` version 3.8.0+ support compiling `module-info.java` residing in test source sets.
+The `javac` tool version 9+ and `maven-compiler-plugin` version 3.8.0+ support compiling `module-info.java` residing in test source sets.

 Here you use the default module description syntax to a) shadow the main configuration and b) express additional requirements needed for testing.